Geographical Research: Research Methods and Steps

 Geographical Research Implementation Methods

-After identifying the right type of method, the next step in geographic research is broken down based on the method taken.
-Based on the method used, geographic research is divided into 3, namely case studies, surveys and empirical studies.
+After identifying the right type of method, the next step in geographic research is broken down based on the method.
+Based on the method used, geographic research is divided into 3: case studies, surveys, and empirical studies.

-Case studies were conducted through field work and interviews.
+Case studies were conducted through fieldwork and interviews.
 Investigations are carried out to test the truth of hypotheses or temporary conclusions.
 The survey results depend on the sample or samples and information from the respondent.
-While experiments were conducted to find out what effect a variable has on other variables.
+At the same time, experiments were conducted to determine the effect a variable has on other variables.
 This experiment is carried out in the field or in the laboratory.

 Geography Research Steps

 It should be, wherever there is research, carried out with a scientific and systematic approach.
-Even not only in geography, but also in science or the like, research needs to be guided in scientific and systematic steps.
-For those of you who want to do geographic research, there are several steps that must be taken to get the results you want.
+Even not only in geography but also in science or the like, research needs to be guided in scientific and systematic steps.
+For those of you who want to do geographic research, several steps must be taken to get the results you want.
 Geography research steps are as follows.

-In a geographical study, there are 4 origins of cases, it could be based on the results of other people’s research, literature, field conditions, or availability of data, maps and graphs.
-Geographical problems must contain at least three main issues, namely what is the problem, where did the case occur, and why did the case occur.
+In a geographical study, there are four origins of cases; it could be based on the results of other people’s research, literature, field conditions, or availability of data, maps, and graphs.
+Geographical problems must contain at least three main issues: what the problem is, where did the case occur, and why did the case occur.

 The second step in geographic research is to formulate the problem.
-The formulation of this problem is not aligned with the actual problem.
+The formulation of this problem needs to be aligned with the actual situation.
 The formulation of the problem is in the form of more specific questions that will be sought for answers and the truth through data collection and research that will be carried out.
-However, the problem and the formulation of the problem have a close interaction, because the problem is the basis for making the problem statement.
+However, the problem and the formulation of the problem have a close interaction because the problem is the basis for making the problem statement.

 As explained in the initial paragraph, the formulation of the problem in geographic research contains facts about the scope of the geosphere.
-An example of a problem formulation in geographic research is “Why do urban residents tend to experience cultural changes?” or “What factors have the most influence on the quality of Ciliwung river water?”.
+An example of a problem formulation in a geographic study is “Why do urban residents tend to experience cultural changes?” or “What factors influence the quality of Ciliwung river water?”.
 The answers to these questions will be sought through research.

 The third step that must be done is to choose a research title.
-The title of geographic research must describe the object and subject to be studied, the location, purpose and target of the researcher.
-A research title must be crucial to research, the data is available, and the researcher’s abilities must be affordable.
+The title of geographic research must describe the object and subject to be studied, the location, purpose, and target of the researcher.
+A research title must be crucial to the research, the data must be available, and the researcher’s abilities must be affordable.

 After determining the problem, formulation, problem, and research title, the next step is to determine the research objectives.
 The purpose of this research must be consistent with the problem you create.
-There are two types of research objectives, namely specific objectives and general objectives.
+There are two types of research objectives: specific and general.
 Specific objectives are formulated in several questions in the formulation of the problem, while general objectives briefly explain what you want to achieve in the research.

 The next step is to determine the research variables.
 Variables are factors or items that researchers decide to investigate and draw conclusions.
 There are three types of variables, including independent variables, dependent variables, and moderate variables.